bediger4000/alien_words/README.md

 After thinking a bit and writing a little code,
-I realized that a character could have multiple children during the procedure of examining pairs of words, even if the final answer had one child character per character found.
+I realized that a character could have multiple children during the procedure of examining pairs of words, even if after comparing all words, only one child character per character found existed.

-I also thought I would need a root node, which I mistakenly believed would be the first letter of the first word of the list.
-That's not true, a word list of `['ba', 'bb', 'bc']` has a first letter of first word that's not the first lexically sorted letter.
+A slice handles that situation.

 ```
 type node struct {